 On the outskirts of the pretty city streets is El Charco del Ingenio, an 88-hectare botanical garden and nature reserve.
 This untamed sanctuary celebrates the region’s diverse flora and is a wonderful place to wander.
 Winding dirt pathways lead through wetlands, past canyons and alongside a colorful array of cacti.
 Various lookout points afford some impressive views, including one over the eponymous canyon and freshwater spring.

 There is a dedicated Children’s Garden where exhibits, such as the Scent and Touch Labyrinth, encourage kids to connect with nature.
 One tip, arrive early before it gets too hot and remember to bring water with you.
-A small café is on site next to the entrance. www.elcharco.org.mx
+Plan a treat stop at the small café next to the entrance. www.elcharco.org.mx

 Activity 4: Admire the Pink Church